Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Evaluation

-The impact on model utility, illustrated in \autoref{fig:strideBenchLlama} for Llama on synthetic data (with complete results in \autoref{figure:strideRem}), demonstrates significant robustness of \system{} with a negligible effect on model utility.
-Contrary to initial intuition, even an aggressive stride setting of 1 (modifying every other token) maintains model utility with minimal degradation.
+Our results reveal the expected inverse relationship between stride length and unmemorization effectiveness, where decreasing stride length generally increases unmemorization.
+This is expected due to more token modifications that disrupt verbatim generation.
+However, it is important to note that the unmemorization remains significant even for larger strides.
+For example, a stride of 50—modifying only $\approx 2\%$ of tokens—\system{} reduces the LCS from over to maximum of 38 tokens.
+From these results, we observe that the unmemorization performance approximately saturates for strides up to 4, where we see nearly identical unmemorization performance.
+Therefore, we use a stride of 4 in our experiments.
+The impact on model utility, illustrated in \autoref{fig:strideBenchLlamaSyn} and \autoref{fig:strideBenchLlamaOrg} for Llama, and \autoref{fig:strideBenchQwenSyn} and \autoref{fig:strideBenchQwenOrg} for Qwen, demonstrates significant robustness of \system{} with a negligible effect on model utility.
+Contrary to initial intuition, even an aggressive stride setting of 0 (modifying every token) maintains model utility with minimal degradation.
 A closer examination reveals that this behavior is explained by the probability distribution of each token remaining similar with respect to the top 9 probabilities during unmemorization (after removing the target token).
 We hypothesize that maintaining this distribution over the top 9 probabilities is what helps the model preserve its utility.
 To further validate this hypothesis, we tested unmemorizing with a stride of 5 without applying the maintain loss $\mloss$.
 As anticipated, the model diverged and experienced a significant drop in utility.

-Finally, to evaluate the extreme scenario of modifying every token, we evaluated a stride of 0, effectively unmemorizing all tokens.
-In this case, model utility declined more significantly, with a 7\% drop in the TruthfulQA benchmark performance and a tendency for the model to repeat words during manual evaluation.

-\mypara{Candidate Token Selection Strategy} Our final ablation examines the token candidate selection strategy for the forget loss ($\floss$).
-We compare two approaches: (1) direct selection from top-k probabilities, and (2) selection ensuring matching capitalization and leading space patterns for the $k$ alternate tokens.
-Experimental results show negligible performance differences between these strategies in both memorization reduction and utility preservation.
+\mypara{Influence Of Different Loss Functions} Next, we evaluate the effect of adding the probability loss ($\ftarget$) to the distribution loss ($\fkl$) when creating the forget loss $\floss$.
+To recap, the probability loss is primarily added to further reduce the probability of the target tokens to be unmemorized.
+We calculate the average probability of the target tokens, which shows that the probability is reduced by approximately one order of magnitude.
+We also benchmark models with the different loss constructions and find no significant effect.
+Furthermore, we plot the LCS in \autoref{fig:lossComb}, which shows that the combined loss achieves better performance than using only the distribution loss.
+Hence, we use the combined loss for our main settings.